VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) models have demonstrated remarkable capabilities in generalizing across diverse robotic manipulation tasks.
 However, deploying these models in unstructured environments remains challenging due to the critical need for simultaneous task compliance and safety assurance, particularly in preventing potential collisions during physical interactions.
 In this work, we introduce a Vision-Language-Safe Action (VLSA) architecture, named AEGIS, which contains a plug-and-play safety constraint (SC) layer formulated via control barrier functions.
 AEGIS integrates directly with existing VLA models to improve safety with theoretical guarantees, while maintaining their original instruction-following performance.
 To evaluate the efficacy of our architecture, we construct a comprehensive safety-critical benchmark SafeLIBERO, spanning distinct manipulation scenarios characterized by varying degrees of spatial complexity and obstacle intervention.
 Extensive experiments demonstrate the superiority of our method over state-of-the-art baselines.
-Notably, AEGIS achieves a {59.16}\% improvement in obstacle avoidance rate while substantially increasing the task execution success rate by {17.25}\%.
-To facilitate reproducibility and future research, we make our code, models, and the benchmark datasets publicly available at \url{https://vlsa-aegis.github.io/}.
+Notably, AEGIS achieves over 50\% improvement in obstacle avoidance rate while substantially increasing the task success rate by nearly 10\%.
+All benchmark datasets, code, and supplementary materials are publicly available at \url{https://vlsa-aegis.github.io/}.